adudhe/adudhe/README.md

-I'm a Senior Data Engineer with 7+ years of experience building cloud-native data platforms that actually move the needle for businesses — not just pipelines that run, but systems that teams trust and rely on daily.
+I'm a Senior Data Platform Engineer with 7+ years of experience building cloud-native data platforms that actually move the needle for businesses — not just pipelines that run, but systems that teams trust and rely on daily.

 My core stack is Azure Fabric, Databricks, Snowflake, and PySpark.
 I've worked across the full data engineering lifecycle — distributed ETL/ELT pipelines, Medallion Lakehouse architecture, real-time streaming, dimensional modeling, and governed data platform design — for global enterprises including Microsoft, NatWest Group, HSBC, and HDFC Bank.